Runtime selection

 How command runtimes work under the hood

 Claude uses the Claude Agent SDK.
 Codex is launched through the Codex CLI app-server protocol over stdio, which is the same local Codex runtime surface used by the Codex SDK but without adding an extra SDK dependency in the worker.
 OpenCode is launched in non-interactive JSON mode.
-The worker normalizes all runtime output into the same Claude-shaped worker SSE events so the existing chat bridge and AI element cards continue to render streamed text, plans, terminal commands, file edits, app data tools, integration setup, and done_building.
+The worker normalizes all runtime output into the same Claude-shaped worker SSE events so the existing chat bridge and AI element cards continue to render streamed text, plans, terminal commands, file edits, app data tools, integration setup, anddone_building.

 OpenCode support requires an OpenCode CLI version whose opencode run --help includes --format json.
 Older OpenCode binaries are reported during onboarding as installed but not usable for the OpenCode runtime, and the worker returns a clear runtime error instead of starting a non-streamable plain-text run.
+OpenCode model discovery uses opencode models --verbose, filters to models whose metadata reports capabilities.toolcall: true, and exposes each model’s variants as the OpenCode intelligence control.
+The selected variant is passed to opencode run --variant; auto omits the flag and lets OpenCode choose the model default.

 Claude Agent SDK

-Understanding model selection requires understanding what query() does at the process level.
+Understanding model selection requires understanding whatquery() does at the process level.

 Every call spawns a new process

 The Claude Agent SDK does not keep a long-running connection to the Anthropic API.
-Each query() call spawns a brand new CLI process:
+Eachquery() call spawns a brand new CLI process:

 - Sends

-- Claude responds with text and/or tool calls
+POST https://api.anthropic.com/v1/messageswith the specified model - Claude responds with text and/or tool calls

 - CLI executes tools locally (Read, Edit, Bash, etc.)